torrejonv/teranode/docs/sop/StandardOperatingProcedures-docker-compose-milestone-3-alpha-testing.md

-**Step 6: Build the UBSV Image**
+**Step 6: Build the Teranode Image**

-1. Build the UBSV image using the provided Dockerfile:
+1. Build the Teranode image using the provided Dockerfile:
    ```
    docker-compose build ubsv-builder
    ```